mecid/mecid.github.io/_posts/2025-01-07-adopting-swift6-across-the-app-codebase.md

 ```

 This category of types are potentially source of data races in our apps and I’m happy to say that it is easy to solve by using a single **actor** keyword.
 As you may know an actor protect its state and allows only mutually exclusive access eliminating data-races.

+> To learn more about actors in Swift, take a look at my ["Thread safety in Swift with actors"](/2023/09/19/thread-safety-in-swift-with-actors/) post.

 Swift is an excellent language that enables you to write expressive and secure code.
 It offers a comprehensive set of tools to help you accomplish your goals.
 It’s always beneficial to be aware of the available tools and select the most suitable one for each specific task.